gsauthof/python-eti/README.md

-The ETI and EOBI protocols specify a message stream, where each message is tagged and starts with a length field, although most messages are of fixed length.
-Most message fields are of fixed length, those which aren't are prefixed with an accompanying length field.
-Integers a encoded in little endian byte order, each field size is divisible by 8 bit, and the size of each message is divisible by 8 byte.
+The ETI and EOBI protocols specify a message stream, where each message is tagged and starts with a length field, although most messages are of fixed size.
+Most message fields are of fixed size, those which aren't are prefixed with an accompanying length field.
+Integers a encoded in little endian byte order, each field size is divisible by 8 bits, and the size of each message is divisible by 8 bytes.

+One important difference between the ETI and EOBI encoding is that whole EOBI messages are of fixed size whereas ETI messages may vary in size and only their sub-records are of fixed size.
+That means that arrays in ETI messages are minimally encoded (i.e. only the filled elements are put on the wire) while arrays in EOBI are fully encoded (i.e. trailing empty elements act as additional padding).
+Some ETI messages also include string fields of variable size and those are zero-padded such that the message size is divisible by 8.

 ETI runs over TCPv4 while EOBI is specified on top of UDPv4.